fecgov/openFEC/README.md

     $ cf target -s dev
     $ cf cups fec-creds-dev -p '{"SQLA_CONN": "..."}'

+To stand up a user-provided credential service that supports both the API and the webapp, ensure that the following keys are set:

+* SQLA_CONN
+* FEC_WEB_USERNAME
+* FEC_WEB_PASSWORD
+* NEW_RELIC_LICENSE_KEY

 Deploys of a single app can be performed manually by targeting the env/space, and specifying the corresponding manifest, as well as the app you want, like so:

     $ cf target [dev|stage|prod] && cf push -f manifest_<[dev|stage|prod]>.yml [api|web]